 This course will give attention to the following components: nature of learning, nature of teaching, assessment, and teaching in a multicultural classroom.
 Understanding the underlying factors contributing to substance abuse and youth suicide, as required in the Texas Education Code and the Texas Administrative Code, are included in this course.
 Special emphasis will be placed on Section 504, including the 504 Procedural Safeguards.
-Students should make application to the Teacher Education Program while enrolled in this course.
+Students should make application to the Teacher Education Program while enrolled in this Students should make application to the Teacher Education Program while enrolled in this course.
 If concurrently enrolled in EDUC 3301, most